Top US health official warns that America has 'not reached our peak' in coronavirus cases - Local News 8

 The Trump administration said Friday it was partnering with the private sector to also boost testing capacity — with both more tests and drive-through testing.

-The country’s testing system has so far received stark criticism by health officials and residents who say they were turned away despite showing symptoms.
+The country’s testing system has received stark criticism by health officials and people who said they were turned away despite showing symptoms.
 Fauci said earlier this week the US testing system was failing to meet the public’s needs.

-“The idea of anybody getting it (a test) easily, the way people in other countries are doing it, we’re not set up for that,” he told a congressional committee Thursday.
-“Do I think we should be?
-Yes, but we’re not.”
+But those companies later said they had few details on what they could offer or when test kits would be available.

-Trump took a coronavirus test Friday night, he told reporters Saturday, after facing questions about whether he had been tested at a news conference the day before.
+Trump told reporters Saturday that he took a coronavirus test Friday night.
 The White House later said the test was negative.

-Trump had his temperature taken before Saturday’s briefing, and it was normal, he said.

-Meanwhile, facilities in New York, Illinois and Colorado have begun offering drive-through testing.
+Meanwhile, facilities in New York, Illinois and Colorado have started offering drive-through testing.